I enjoy having a clean home, so I've worked hard to develop strategies and schedules to keep it that way.

 Day 2: Deep Clean Your Bathrooms

 Bathrooms can get pretty nasty if they have not been cleaned regularly.
-The problems areas will most likely be the tub and shower.
+The problem areas will most likely be the tub and shower.
 Follow these tips for deep cleaning your bathrooms:

 - Showers/tubs: If you have a shower caddy, take it out and wash it.
 It may even need to be replaced.
 Clean the showerhead with an old toothbrush and bathroom cleaner, like Soft Scrub.
 You may need some heavy-duty cleaners for soap scum build-up or mildew stains.
 The toothbrush works well on tub jets and other small, hard-to-reach places.

 - Sinks and countertops: Take everything off of the counter and wipe down with a bathroom cleaner.
 Use a toothbrush to scrub away dirt around the drains and faucets.

 - Toilet: Squirt some cleaner into the toilet, swish it around with the toilet brush, and leave it to soak awhile to fight any stains.